 - Names of three references

 Incomplete or late applications will not be considered.
-The Morgan will notify successful candidates of their selection in March 2020.
+The Morgan will notify successful candidates of their selection by early January 2021.

 Project Proposals, by Department